Editor's Note: This post was originally published in 2012. It has been updated with new information based on further testing.

 There's an easy solution to this problem: Even out the height.
 This involves giving the chicken a nice beating, which is also great for relieving any pent-up aggression.

-Brining is the next important step to avoid horribly dry chicken.
-You can catch up with Kenji's explanation of the science behind brining here, but for our purposes, you just need to know that salt alters the proteins in the meat in such a way that they retain moisture better when cooked.
+Brining is the next important step to avoid horribly dry grilled chicken breast.
+I recommend catching up with Kenji's explanation of the science behind brining, but for these purposes, you just need to know that salt alters the proteins in the meat in such a way that they retain moisture better when cooked.

 A wet brine plumps the meat up more, for juicier results.
 But that plumpness is due to the water that's absorbed by the breast, which means the chicken is juicier but less flavorful.
-That added moisture also impedes browning, even if you've dried the meat well after taking it out of the brine, which means it's more difficult to get a good sear.
+That added moisture also impedes browning, even if you dry the meat well after taking it out of the brine, which means it'll be more difficult to get a good sear.

 A dry brine doesn't introduce water into the meat the way wet brining does, but it still helps the chicken retain what moisture it does have.
 It won't be as plump and juicy as a wet-brined breast, but it'll still be nicely moist (assuming it hasn't been cooked to death), and it will have a more deeply chicken-y flavor.
 Plus, it'll brown better, thanks to surface drying during the dry-brining phase.